pattern-lab/patternlab-node/packages/docs/src/docs/data-pattern-specific.md

 ---

-title: Creating Pattern-specific Values | Pattern Lab
+title: Creating Pattern-specific Values
-heading: Creating Pattern-specific Values
+tags:
+  - docs
 ---

 > **Note:** The PHP version of Pattern Lab supports JSON and YAML.
 This article uses JSON because it is a standard between the PHP and Node versions of Pattern Lab.